-The GSSL CA system is continuously monitored to external and internal vulnerabilities, and identifies the scope of the vulnerability evaluation scope, and performs the following risk assessments at least every year on a regular basis.
-When performing vulnerability assessment and penetration testing of the CA system and infrastructure, external personnel should be hired for independency and objectivity.
+The GSSL CA continuously monitors external and internal vulnerabilities, identifies the scope of risk assessment, and performs the following risk assessments at least every year on a regular basis.
+When performing vulnerability assessment and penetration testing on the CA system and infrastructure, external personnel should be hired for independency and objectivity.